LAION-AI/Open-Assistant/README.md

 ### Deployment

 Upon making a release on GitHub, all docker images are automatically built and pushed to ghcr.io.
 The docker images are tagged with the release version, and the `latest` tag.
 Further, the ansible playbook in `ansible/dev.yaml` is run to automatically deploy the built release to the dev machine.

+### Problems and Solutions

+- **I am on Ubuntu and getting `ERROR: The Compose file is invalid because:Service backend has neither an image nor a build context specified.
+At least one must be provided.`**

+  Make sure you have an up-to-date version of docker installed, and also install `docker-compose-plugin`.
+See [here](https://github.com/LAION-AI/Open-Assistant/issues/208) for more details.